Azure/azure-sdk-for-js/packages/@azure/servicebus/data-plane/README.md

 Azure Service Bus is a highly-reliable cloud messaging service from Microsoft

-Use the client library for Azure Service Bus in your Nodejs application to
+Use the client library for Azure Service Bus in your Node.js application to
 - Send messages to a Queue or Topic
 - Receive messages from a Queue or Subscription